Woodville, New Zealand: Transportation

 As of 2018, among those who commute to work, 78.3% drove a car, 3.7% rode in a car, 0.9% use a bike, and 0.9% walked or run.
 No one commuted by public transport.

-State Highway 3 through the gorge, on the southern Tararua side of the river, is closed.
-It will be replaced with a new state highway in the 2020s.
+State Highway 3 through the gorge, on the southern Tararua side of the river, closed in 2017.
+It was replaced with a new state highway, Te Ahu a Turanga – Manawatū Tararua Highway, which opened to traffic on 11 June 2025.

 The Palmerston North - Gisborne railway line runs along the northern bank of the river.
 At Woodville Railway Station, the Palmerston North - Gisborne Line meets the Wairarapa Line and a balloon loop - a rare example of railway engineering where trains reverse direction on a loop track built specifically for the purpose - permits through running via the Wairarapa to Wellington.

 Due to low freight levels, the northern portion of the Wairarapa line was reviewed in 2010 as part of KiwiRail's turnaround plan.
 It remains a low traffic network.
 In some weeks there is only a single train on the line, running from Wellington to Napier.
 The use of the railway by Fonterra for bulk milk haulage from Oringi meant the Hawke's Bay line was sufficiently busy.
 Fonterra's Oringi milk transfer station was decommissioned in 2015-16.